julianrojas87/PhD-consortium-ISWC2019/content/hypotheses.md

 Considering this, I define the following Hypothesis related to Research Question 2:

 Hypothesis 2 -
-: _A data publishing strategy based on data summaries and declarative metadata containing hypermedia controls allows precise automated relevant data discovery able to reach full completeness in a closed-world environment for route planning query solving._
+: _A data publishing strategy based on data summaries and declarative metadata containing hypermedia controls enables precise automated data discovery able to reach full completeness in a closed-world environment for route planning query solving._

 The third research question relates to the performance problem of route planning algorithms that support arbitrary multi-criteria queries.
 The performance of current solutions significantly degrades with each additional parameter considered for route calculation.
-Therefore, I defined the following Hypothesis related to Research Question 3:
+Thus, I defined the following Hypothesis related to Research Question 3:

 Hypothesis 3 -
-: _A flexible route planning algorithm that adapts to combine multi-criteria Dijkstra and non Dijkstra-based approaches performs better in terms of query response time and provides answers at least as complete as the state of the art arbitrary multi-criteria approaches._
+: _A adaptable route planning algorithm capable of combining multi-criteria Dijkstra and non Dijkstra-based approaches performs better in terms of query response time and provides answers at least as complete as the state of the art arbitrary multi-criteria approaches._